 These pastiche musicals would sometimes sneak in signposts of performative music—the princess with a magically gifted singing voice, the sidekick with a side career as a musician, etc.—but the stories had access to a much larger bank of story elements than classical musicals.
 Aladdin and Jasmine aren’t exactly stage-bound stars chasing the thrill of applause, but they don’t need to be in order to share a musical moment.
 From this side of it all, it's easy to take that kind of thing for granted, but musicals weren't used to spreading their wings like this.

 It was really during the 90s that the Disney musical started cementing itself as its own genre born out of yet separate from the standard musical.
 This era also saw other big-name studios like Fox and Warner Bros trying to jump on the painted wagon too, as seen with films like Anastasia or Quest for Camelot.
 For the most part these films were modeled less after movies like Singin’ in the Rain and more after the films coming out of Disney.
-(The notable exception being Cats Don’t Dance, a deliberate homage to Fred Astaire and Ginger Rogers.)
+(The notable exceptions being Cats Don’t Dance, a deliberate homage to Fred Astaire and Ginger Rogers, and the 1999's The King and I, a literal adaptation of the Rodgers and Hammerstein play.)
 These echoes all ranged in quality and eventually faded out as Disney itself started to move away from the musical format in the early 2000s.

 Ashman wrote songs that were inspired by musicals from days gone by, and his songs in turn inspired the rising generation of songwriters.
 This raises the question, where are musicals going to go from here?